Part ofClaude AI Features: Everything It Can Do (2026)

 If searches never run even with the toggle on, the usual culprit is that Claude decided the query was answerable from training.
 Explicit instructions override that judgment every time.

-How Claude web search actually works
+How the search pipeline actually works

 Claude does not crawl the open web page by page.
 When a search is warranted, it writes one or more formatted queries and sends them to its search provider, Brave Search, which maintains an independent index of tens of billions of pages.
 Brave returns a structured payload — titles, URLs, and text snippets — and Claude synthesizes those into a written answer with inline citations.
 Anthropic launched this capability for claude.ai in March 2025 and described the mechanics in its announcement; the model reasons over the returned snippets rather than loading each site itself.